awaisirshad1/awaisirshad1/README.md

 ## Hi, I'm Awais 👋

 I'm a software engineer, with a focus on cloud observability, computing and systems.
 My main tech stacks have been Java, Python and Go.
-I have a keen interest in Rust for systems and C/C++ for embedded systems.
+I have a keen interest in Rust for cryptography and systems and C/C++ for embedded systems.
 Feel free to reach out to me at 📫 [awaisirshadswe@gmail.com](awaisirshadswe@gmail.com).

 💻 Currently working on:
 - Apps and fullstack development @ Milton Halal Food Bank, Aysha Centre